Health Sciences

 Learn about careers in Emergency Medicine and interact with emergency services including AirCare medical transport and ambulance.
 Participate in simulated medical procedures that EMTs and paramedics experience daily!
 Learn how to become an EMT or a paramedic and get your questions answered by our team.

-Explore the dynamic field of genetics.
-Students will explore the career path of genetic counseling and visit a genetics research or genetic testing lab.
+Consider a future in the dynamic field of genetics at University of Iowa Health Care and University of Iowa Carver College of Medicine.
+Students will explore the career path of genetic counseling and visit a research laboratory that relies on genetics.
 Learn the technologies and methods driving modern genomic science through hands-on activities.
+Held spring 2027.

-In this job shadow experience, we will talk about various health care careers such as Nursing, CNA, Radiology, Physical Therapy, Occupational Therapy, EMT and the paths to get there.
+In this job shadow experience, we will talk about various health care careers such as Nursing, CNA, Radiology, Physical Therapy, Respiratory Therapy, EMT, Pharmacy and the paths to get there.
 We will also allow students an on-site virtual reality and immersive learning experience.
 This may include time with our high fidelity simulators and other hands-on learning tools.
-Held October 7th, 2025 from 8:30 a.m.-12:00 p.m.
-Cap of 20.
+Held Tuesday, October 27, 2026 from 8:30 am-12:00 pm.
+Cap of 22.

 Experience Medical School at the University of Iowa Carver College of Medicine for a day!
 Learn physical exam skills and how to accurately take vitals.
 You’ll also run through patient cases, take a tour of the medical school, and discuss current trends in health care including needs in family medicine and rural healthcare.
 Plus, interact with current medical students for a Q & A on all things medical and the medical school application process.